• Request Info

 Genealogies and Belief Graduate Workshop: “A ‘Crucial’ Moral Debunking Argument” (September 19th, 2024: University of California, Irvine).

 Rocky Mountain Ethics Congress: “A ‘Crucial’ Moral Debunking Argument” (August 8-11th, 2024: University of Colorado).
-Also presenting comments on “An Institutional Account of Trustworthy Artificial Intelligence”
+Also presented comments on “An Institutional Account of Trustworthy Artificial Intelligence”

-University of Tennessee AI Workshop: “Categorically Safeguarding Foundational AI Models” (May 1st, 2024).
+University of Tennessee AI Workshop: “Categorically Safeguarding Foundational AI Models” (May 1st, 2024: University of Tennessee).
 Selected for Best Poster Award at the workshop.

 Southeast Graduate Philosophy Conference: “A ‘Crucial’ Moral Debunking Argument” (April 13-14th, 2024: University of Florida).
 Accepted.